dearimgui/dear_bindings/docs/Readme.md

 * Vulkan
 * SDL 2

 All other backends (except Metal/OSX) at least appear to convert cleanly with reasonable looking results.
 Further testing (adding to the list above) would be most appreciated.
 The Metal/OSX backends have been excluded for now as the Objective-C code in them looks like it would probably make life painful.
-Please provide feedback if there is a use case for these.
+Please provide feedback if there is a use-case for these.
-The `BuildAllBindings.bat` file can be used to convert imgui.h and all of the convertable backends.
+The `BuildAllBindings.bat` file can be used to convert `imgui.h`, `imgui_internal.h` and all of the convertable backends.

 ### Examples

 Some simple example/test programs can be found in the `examples/` folder.
-They assume that C bindings files have been generated into the `generated/` folder (`BuildAllBindings.bat` can be used to do this automatically on Windows, I'm afraid other OSes will have to do it by hand for now).
+They assume that C bindings files (for both `imgui.h` and `imgui_internal.h`) have been generated into the `generated/` folder (`BuildAllBindings.bat` can be used to do this automatically on Windows, I'm afraid other OSes will have to do it by hand for now).

 `example_null` is a very basic app that simply runs a few cycles of the ImGui update/draw loop.
 It has no rendering engine so nothing actually gets drawn.
 `example_win32_directx9` and `example_sdl2_opengl2` are the ImGui samples of the same names with minimal changes to port it into C.